#{ServerName}

 Seilebost Beach Isle of Harris

-Luskintyre Beach sits on the north coast of South Harris and is protected by the island of Taransay, which you can see across the water, and it’s possible to spot dolphins, seals, otters and sea eagles during a walk here.
+Luskintyre Beach sits on the north coast of South Harris and is protected by the island of Taransay, which you can see across the water, and it’s possible to spot dolphins, seals, otters, sea eagles and maybe even whales during a walk here.
 Meanwhile, Hushinish Beach is further north and sits in a bay on North Harriss’ western coast.

 Other popular beaches on the Isle of Harris include: